Dimension of a scheme

-In algebraic geometry, the dimension of a scheme is a generalization of a dimension of an algebraic variety.
+In algebraic geometry, the dimension of a scheme is a generalization of the dimension of an algebraic variety.
 Scheme theory emphasizes the relative point of view and, accordingly, the relative dimension of a morphism of schemes is also important.

 Definition

 By definition, the dimension of a scheme X is the dimension of the underlying topological space: the supremum of the lengths ℓ of chains of irreducible closed subsets:

-In particular, if $X = \operatorname{Spec} A$ is an affine scheme, then such chains correspond to chains of prime ideals (inclusion reversed) and so the dimension of X is precisely the Krull dimension of A.
+In particular, if $X = \operatorname{Spec} A$ is an affine scheme, then such chains correspond to chains of prime ideals (inclusion reversed), so the dimension of X is precisely the Krull dimension of A.

 If Y is an irreducible closed subset of a scheme X, then the codimension of Y in X is the supremum of the lengths ℓ of chains of irreducible closed subsets:

-An irreducible subset of X is an irreducible component of X if and only if the codimension of it in X is zero.
+An irreducible subset of X is an irreducible component of X if and only if its codimension in X is zero.
 If $X = \operatorname{Spec} A$ is affine, then the codimension of Y in X is precisely the height of the prime ideal defining Y in X.